janheuer/DecentralizedPlanning/README.md

 # Decentralized Planning in the *asprilo* Framework

+This project implements a decentralized approach to planning in the [**asprilo**](<https://potassco.org/asprilo>) framework.

+The genral idea is that orders are assigned to the robots and each robot then plans its own order without taking into account the other robots.
+During the execution of the plans conflicts are solved according to one of the implemented strategies (sequential, shortest replanning, crossing).

 ## Structure

 **Python control structure**

-pathfind.py - The general python framework
+pathfind.py - The general python framework distributing orders, simulating the plan execution and resolving conflicts

-robot.py - Implements functionality for the robots
+robot.py - Implements functionality for the robots (planning using the [**clingo**](<https://github.com/potassco/clingo>) module)

 **Planning encodings**